-Aggression is a natural trait that every individual will feel at some point, and lots of things can cause this anger to swell up and boil over.
+Aggression is a natural trait every individual will feel at some point.
+Lots of things can cause this anger to swell up and boil over.

 Fortunately, the benefits of drug rehabilitation massively outweigh the chances of experiencing an excess of anger.
 Regaining your independence and freedom so that you can live on your own without the need for substance abuse will transform the way that you feel, and make it far easier for you to tackle the more negative emotions with a refreshed sense of control and self-preservation.